altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- Update orgMap when untagging by checking against server.

 - Hide pivs with pendingDeletion
 - Handle >= 400 errors with snackbar on tagService and uploadService
 - Open local pivs (Tom/Mono)